 Past Activities and Projects

-WHEP initiated health education programs, and community-based projects that involved the participation of local community members.
+WHEP has initiated multiple health education programs and community-based projects that involved the participation of local community members.
 Some past projects include:

 - Listen, Little Sister – an innovative health education intervention designed by WHEP to decrease high risk behavior in preteens and teens by an all-day session with women and their daughters.

 - Menopause Education Tool – an interactive health education project with community input that evaluated the utility of menopause health risk awareness and developed an assessment tool.

 - An NIH (NHLBI/OWH) sponsored curricular dissemination program.